An extension of Steinberg's Theorem to biquotient pairs of subgroups

 We will refer to the condition on \(H_1\) and \(H_2\) appearing in \Cref{thm:Tor-of-pairs-simplified} and in the result of Singhof as the \textbf{strict biquotient condition}.
-This condition arises rather naturally in nature.
+This condition arises rather naturally.
 It is equivalent to the condition that \(H_1\) acts freely from the left on the homogeneous space \(G/H_2\) \cite[(1.1)]{Singhof:DCM}, and hence implies that the double coset space, or biquotient, \(\biquotient{G}{H_1}{H_2}\) is a smooth manifold.
 We thus refer to \(\biquotient{G}{H_1}{H_2}\) as \textbf{biquotient manifold}.\footnote{ In \cite{Singhof:DCM}, the strict biquotient condition is referred to as `double coset condition', and biquotient manifolds are called `double coset manifolds'.
 The term `biquotient' used here appears to be vastly more popular. }

+The study of such biquotient manifolds has a rich history.
+We refer to \cite[Chapter~1]{DeVito:thesis} for a concise overview, in particular with respect to the quest for manifolds of positive curvature, and for an advertisement of biquotient manifolds as a fertile testing ground for conjectures relating the topology to the geometry of manifolds.
+For classification results, see in particular \cite{Eschenburg:thesis,Ziller:lectures,KapovitchZiller,Totaro:biquotients,DeVito:6and7}.

-Singhof's main application of the above vanishing result was a computation of the cohomology of such biquotient manifolds, via an Eilenberg--Moore spectral sequence.
-Similarly, \Cref{thm:Tor-of-pairs-simplified} can be used to compute the complex K-theory of biquotient manifolds, via a spectral sequence of Hodgkin, generalizing the classical computation of the complex K-theory of homogeneous spaces \(G/H\) based on Steinberg's theorem:
+Singhof's main application of the above vanishing result was a computation of the cohomology of biquotient manifolds, via an Eilenberg--Moore spectral sequence.
+Similarly, in \Cref{sec:K}, we will use \Cref{thm:Tor-of-pairs-simplified} to compute the complex K-theory of biquotient manifolds, via the spectral sequence of Hodgkin already mentioned, generalizing the classical computation of the complex K-theory of homogeneous spaces: